 Discovering the concept of net-price should lead you to radically alter the way you go about selecting target colleges—you should feel freed up to aim high and dream big.
-However, it is crucial to also come up with back-up plan that is a sure thing from a financial end.
+However, it is crucial to also come up with a back-up plan that is a sure thing from a financial end.
 Most college-bound students are aware of the importance of having a “safety school,” an institution where obtaining admission is pretty darn close to a statistical guarantee.
 However, for anyone without unlimited funds, selecting a “financial safety school” may be of equal importance.

 No one likes to consider doomsday scenarios, but if you thoughtfully selected a quality financial safety school, you can now breathe a little easier as you await financial and merit aid notifications from you top-choice schools.
-In our examples above, UMASS and Ohio State would have made perfectly good financial safety schools (assuming that they were also “safeties” from an academic standpoint) because they were affordable (even at 100% of the list price) and not schools that our sample students found undesirable.
+In our examples above, UMass and Ohio State would have made perfectly good financial safety schools (assuming that they were also “safeties” from an academic standpoint) because they were affordable (even at 100% of the list price) and not schools that our sample students found undesirable.
 In picking a financial safety school, don’t just pick a random school that happens to be relatively inexpensive.
 Target a school that you would genuinely like to attend, considering for location, availability of majors of interest, extracurricular activities, etc.

 Understanding that the list price and the net price are two very different concepts will help to broaden your college search and may just put your dream schools within financial reach.
-Don’t believe us?
-Call your cable company today and start enjoying the full gamut of premium channels for a fraction of the price.

 College Transitions recently published net price data for every selective institution in the United States.
 Please click here to view the list.